-Form I-134 is used when a U.S. citizen or green card holder agrees to become a financial sponsor of a visitor visa or a K1 and K2 visa.
+Form I-134 is used when a U.S. citizen or green card holder agrees to become a financial sponsor of a travel visa or a K1 and K2 visa.
 In effect, instead of the applicant having to prove they have enough money for their stay in the United States, the sponsor steps in and says that they will be the applicant’s financial support.

-- Personal details of the sponsor, including address and social security number
+- Personal details of the sponsor, including address and Social Security number

 - Proof of your U.S. citizenship or green card status

 - Information about the visa applicant, known in the form as the “beneficiary.”
 This will include address, their nationality, and spousal information.

 - The sponsor’s employment and financial information, including their income and financial assets.

 - The sponsor’s dependent and marital situation.
 This information will be used to see whether they meet 100% of the Federal Poverty Guidelines requirements for their household size.

 - A page that the sponsor signs promising to support the beneficiaries of this form.